 In 2006 Compassion partnered with Kalurghat Baptist Church, and together the ministries began the Kalurghat Child Sponsorship Project (BD-501).
 Compassion Bangladesh staff provided extensive training for tutors, social workers and health specialists at the center.
 Families who had avoided the church were soon lined up at its door, registering their children for this miracle program that would provide food and an education.

 "Suddenly the doors were opened to us," says Pastor Mitra.
 "Compassion made it possible for me to communicate with people.
-Now I can tell them about God, and they are accepting God's words with joy.
 We now see our non-Christian parents getting along with our Christian parents."

 A Struggling Church Finds New Life